azraerl/serenity/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
+- [Xanza](ixanza) - original creator of Serenity and author of ton of cool stuff!
 - erri120 & jdsmith2816 - Repository template
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
 - Phoenix from [The Phoenix Flavour](thephoenixflavour.com/) - Serenity is largely built upon her amazing guide